 Seminole State College is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and the Oklahoma State Regents for Higher Education.
-Additionally, the Nursing degree program is accredited by the National League for Nursing Accrediting Commission and the Oklahoma Board of Nursing.
+Additionally, the Nursing degree program is accredited by the Accreditation Commission for Education in Nursingand the Oklahoma Board of Nursing.
 The Medical Laboratory Technology degree program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.